 H. x intermedia

 This variety produces flowers that are typically bright yellow, although some cultivars produce reddish ones.
 The shrub’s leaves turn yellow in the fall.
-Popular cultivars include Little Suzie and Harvest Moon.
+Popular varieties include Little Suzie and Harvest Moon.

 Intensely fragrant with crooked stems and an open crown, this shrub’s flowers range in color from yellow to dark red.
 The petals roll up on cold days.
 Most noteworthy cultivars include Autumn Embers, Lombart’s Weeping and Sandra.

-More delicate than the other witch hazel varieties, hamamelis japonica can’t handle extremes in cold weather.
-As a result, the shrubs are less hardy than other cultivars.
+Less hardy than the other witch hazel varieties, Hamamelis japonica can’t handle extremes in cold weather.
 In its native Japan, the shrub’s pale yellow, red and purple flowers are prized in tea ceremonies.

-This is a shrub that needs full sun to flower well.
-That being said, it will do OK in dappled shade.
-The most important thing is to give all witch hazel varieties well-drained, loamy, acidic soil.
-Most species also need a chilling period of at least 2 months with temperatures below 45 degrees to ensure flowering.
+Although witch hazels tolerate a range of light levels, they flower best in full sun.
+That being said, they do just fine in dappled shade.
+The most important thing is to give them well-drained, loamy, acidic soil.
+Most species also need a chilling period of at least two months with temperatures below 45 degrees to ensure flowering.

-In addition to its aesthetic properties, hamamelis extract can be used externally to treat swelling and inflammation.
+In addition to its good aesthetics, Hamamelis can be used externally to treat swelling and inflammation.
 Some say it also helps treat insect bites and poison ivy.
 Witch hazel’s therapeutic properties gained widespread acceptance in the United States in 1866.
 This followed the first commercial introduction of an astringent made from its bark and leaves by Thomas Newton Dickinson.